chronark/swapchain/docs/docs/software-architecture.md

 ## 1. Introduction

-Swapchain is a platform that enables users to perform atomic cross-chain swaps between Bitcoins and Bitshares and vice versa.
+Swapchain is an application that enables users to perform atomic cross-chain swaps between Bitcoins and Bitshares and vice versa.
 It caters to the need of users who want to carry out OTC (over-the-counter) transactions between the Bitcoin and the Bitshares blockchains.
-The platform helps users to submit desired swap orders and perform a Hashed Time Lock Contract to safely carry out the swap.
-Furthermore, it provides the functionality of a simple user interface to track the transactions made by the user.
-The use of an atomic cross-chain swap helps avoiding counterparty risks and high fees charged by other intermediaries.
+The applicatiom helps users to submit desired swap orders and perform an hash time locked contract to safely carry out the swap.
+The use of an atomic cross-chain swap helps avoiding counterparty risks and high fees charged by other intermediaries and exchange venues.
+For the future it is planned to extend the application with an order book functionality to a trading platform.
 [5]

 ### 1.1 Purpose

-This document provides a comprehensive architectural overview of the Swapchain platform, using specific diagrams and an architectural representation to explain different aspects of the platform.
-It is intended to capture and convey the significant architectural decisions which have been made for the platform design.
+This document provides a comprehensive architectural overview of the Swapchain application, using specific diagrams and an architectural representation to explain different aspects of the application.
+It is intended to capture and convey the significant architectural decisions which have been made for the application design.

 ### 1.2 Scope

-The Swapchain platform is being developed by a group of students from Friedrich-Alexander University Erlangen to support cross-chain atomic swaps as part of an AMOS project.
+The Swapchain application is being developed by a group of students from Friedrich-Alexander University Erlangen-Nürnberg to support cross-chain atomic swaps as part of an AMOS project.
 This software architecture document applies to each static and dynamic aspect of the platform.
 It includes an architectural model to explain the different processes that happen.
 Furthermore, it also discusses deployment and implementation issues.

 ### 1.3 Definitions, Acronyms, Abbreviations

+- ACCS - Atomic cross-chain swaps
-AMOS - Agile methods and Open-Source Software
+- AMOS - Agile methods and Open-Source Software
-ACCS - Atomic cross-chain swaps
-HTLC - Hash time locked contract
-ECDSA - Elliptic Curve Digital Signature Algorithm
-BTC - Bitcoin
-BTS - Bitshare
-OTC - Over the counter
-API - Application Programming Interface
+- API - Application Programming Interface
-UI - User Interface
-BOM - Bill of materials
+- BOM - Bill of materials
+- BTC - Bitcoin
+- BTS - Bitshares
-CLI - Command-line interface
+- CLI - Command line interface
+- ECDSA - Elliptic Curve Digital Signature Algorithm
+- FAU - Friedrich-Alexander University Erlangen-Nürnberg
+- HTLC - Hash time locked contract
+- OTC - Over-the-counter
+- UI - User Interface

 ### 1.4 Overview

-The documentation will present a detailed analysis of the architecture of a platform enabling ACCS between BTC and BTS.
+The documentation will present a detailed analysis of the architecture of an application enabling ACCS between BTC and BTS.
 Initial sections of the document cover the architectural goals and constraints, use case realizations, and architectural representation.
 The later sections cover the specific details of the implementation and deployment of the platform.
 Furthermore, the document also describes the performance and quality.

 ## 2. Architectural Representation

-Swapchain offers a command-line interface (CLI) and a basic UI which both follow the Clean Architecture pattern.
+Swapchain offers a CLI and a web app which both follow the Clean Architecture pattern.
 Main reason to use this pattern is to separate functions into layers and thus, improve the maintainability and reusability.
 Figure 1 visualizes the Clean Architecture by using color-coded schemes.

 ![](/img/CleanArchitecture.svg)
 Figure 1: The Clean Architecture (Martin, 2020) [3]